Divorce in Retirement: Does Divorce Impact Social Security Benefits?

-In general, you can't receive survivors benefits if you remarry before the age of 60 unless the latter marriage ends, whether by death, divorce, or annulment.
+You can't receive survivor's benefits if you remarry before 60.
 If you remarry after age 60 (50 if disabled), you can still collect benefits on your former spouse's record.

-When you reach age 66 or older, you may get retirement benefits from your new or current spouse's record if it is higher.
-Your remarriage would have no effect on the benefit amount being paid to your children.
+When you reach age 66, you may get retirement benefits from your new or current spouse's record if it is higher.
+Your remarriage would not affect the benefit amount being paid to your children.

 Changing Your Name on Your Social Security Card

-If you change your name, be sure to tell both Social Security and your employer.
-This will ensure that your earnings will be reported appropriately by your employer and recorded.
+If you change your name, tell Social Security and your employer.
+This will ensure that your employer reports your earnings correctly and that Social Security records them.

 You can get a new card from Social Security with your new name.
-To prove your date of birth, you'll need to provide a copy of your birth certificate, final adoption decree, or other suitable documentation.
-You'll need a U.S. driver's license, state I.D., or passport to prove your identity.
+You'll need to provide a copy of your birth certificate, final adoption decree, or other suitable documentation to prove your date of birth.
+You'll need a U.S. driver's license, state I.D., or passport to verify your identity.

 Concerned About Divorce, Remarriage, and Social Security?
 Talk to a Lawyer

 You can learn more about Social Security at SSA.gov.
-A divorce can affect many things in your life, even after you've passed away.
-It is important to understand the legal aspects of marriage dissolution from retirement benefits to changing your name on your Social Security card.
+A divorce can affect many aspects of your life, even after death.
+Understanding the legal aspects of marriage dissolution, from retirement benefits to changing your name on your Social Security card, is essential.

-Let an experienced divorce attorney in your state help you make the best decisions regarding divorce, remarriage, and Social Security — putting your mind at ease.
+Let an experienced family law attorney in your state help you make the best decisions about divorce, remarriage, and Social Security — putting your mind at ease.

 Can I Solve This on My Own or Do I Need an Attorney?